PrairieLearn/PrairieLearn/doc/dev-guide.md

 1. Each web page typically has all its files in a single directory, with the directory, the files, and the URL all named the same.
 Not all pages need all files.
 For example:

+    ```text
     pages/instructorGradebook
-        +-- instructorGradebook.js         # main entry point, calls the SQL and renders the template +-- instructorGradebook.sql        # all SQL code specific to this page +-- instructorGradebook.ejs        # the EJS template for the page `-- instructorGradebookClient.js   # any client-side JS needed
+    +-- instructorGradebook.js         # main entry point, calls the SQL and renders the template
+    +-- instructorGradebook.sql        # all SQL code specific to this page
+    +-- instructorGradebook.ejs        # the EJS template for the page
+    `-- instructorGradebookClient.js   # any client-side JS needed
+    ```

 1. The above `instructorGradebook` page is loaded from the top-level `server.js` with: